Opentrons/opentrons/api/docs/v2/new_modules.rst

 Modules are peripherals that attach to the OT-2 to extend its capabilities.

-Modules currently supported are the Temperature, Magnetic and Thermocycler Module.
+We currently support the Temperature, Magnetic and Thermocycler Modules.

 Loading your Module onto a deck
 ===============================

-Just like labware, you will also need to load in your module in order to use it within a protocol.
-To do this, you call the following *inside* the run function:
+Like labware and pipettes, you must inform the Protocol API of the modules you will use in your protocol.
+The Protocol API then creates software objects called :py:class:`.ModuleContext` that represent the attached modules.

+Modules are loaded using the function :py:meth:`.ProtocolContext.load_module`:

 .. code-block:: python